stereotype441/language/resources/type-system/inference.md

 complete normally, complete with an exception, or fail to complete at all (e.g. due to an infinite loop, or an asynchronous suspension that never completes).

-If a compilation artifact associated with an expression completes normally, there will be an associated value (and the compilation artifact is said to _complete with_ the value).
-Type inference associates each such compilation artifact with a _static type_, and guarantees that _if_ the compilation artifact completes normally, the associated value will be an instance of the static type.
-This guarantee is known as _expression soundness_.

-_Elsewhere in the spec, we speak of an expression having a static type, but in the presence of coercions, this can sometimes be confusing, since a given expression might be associated with more than one compilation artifact.
-For example in the code `dynamic d = ...; int i = d;`, the expression `d` is associated with two compilation artifacts: one which is the result of reading the value of the variable `d`, and one which is the result of casting that value to the type `int`.
-The former artifact has static type `dynamic`; the latter has static type `int`.
-Since this document details precisely when and how coercions occur, and makes arguments about soundness of expressions that might involve coercions, it is useful to be precise by associating static types with the compilation artifacts._

 TODO(paulberry): maybe talk about how when we specify compilation artifacts in terms of a sequence of steps, it is implied that unless otherwise specified, if